BS-Tech17/SMS-Based-Smart-Door-Lock/README.md

 <h2>📜 License</h2>

-This project is for academic and research demonstration purposes.
+This project is shared for academic and demonstration purposes.

 <hr/>